jasonsbeer/Amiga-2000-EATX/AssemblyNotes.md

 ## Where To Get Amiga Custom ICs and Legacy Parts

 The best source of parts for this project is a dead or dying Amiga 2000 board.
 Otherwise, many of the Amiga legacy IC's and parts can be obatined from various internet suppliers.
-The only exception seems to be Buster.
-It is very difficult to find.
+Unfortunately, Buster (MOS 5721) can be difficult to find.
 Beware the original Buster revision (318075-01) has a buffering error and cannot be used without a "Buster Tower".
 Be sure to use the one specifically listed in Table A1 or build a replacement option.

-Likewise, be sure to obtain the correct CIA 8520A part numbers.
-The "A" or "A1" version is for the Amiga.
-The non-"A" 8520 version was used in Commodore 8-bit hardware.

 You will need an oscillator installed at X1 or X2 to generate a clock signal.
 You can find 5V TTL oscillators from various legacy suppliers in the 14-DIP format.
 In the event you cannot find one, you can use a 3.3V CMOS oscillator of the same frequency in position X2.
 See Table A1.
 Do not populate both X1 and X2.